Reds vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Reds Recent Betting Performance

+- In seven games as the underdog over the last 10 matchups, the Reds have posted a mark of 5-2.

+- When it comes to the total, the Reds and their foes are 5-5-0 in their last 10 contests.

-- The Reds have fallen short of covering the runline in the one of their past 10 games that had a set spread.
+- The Reds have not covered a spread in any of their past 10 games (one of those games had a spread).

 Reds Betting Records & Stats

-- The Reds have won in 10, or 38.5%, of the 26 contests they have been named as odds-on underdogs this year.
+- The Reds have been underdogs in 27 games this season and have come away with the win 11 times (40.7%) in those contests.

-- Cincinnati has a record of 3-7 in games where oddsmakers have it as underdogs of at least +155 on the moneyline.
+- Cincinnati has entered 12 games this season as the underdog by +140 or more and is 4-8 in those contests.

-- Sportsbooks have implied with the moneyline set for this matchup that the Reds have a 39.2% chance of pulling out a win.
+- The moneyline set for this matchup implies the Reds have a 41.7% chance of coming away with a victory in the contest.

-- Cincinnati's games have gone over the total in 20 of its 38 chances.
+- Cincinnati and its opponents have gone over the total this season in 21 of its 39 opportunities.

 - The Reds have played just two games with a spread this season and failed to cover in each game.